bisdn/bisdn.github.io/introduction_baseboxd.md

 * complete workflow implementation pending *
 ```

 On the kernel side, it listens to netlink events, which are triggered by changes to the state of the tap interfaces.
-These changes are then propagated by Baseboxd down to the switch.
-To give an example, if we enable a VLAN on a watched tap interface, Baseboxd will detect the change and re-configure the switch accordingly through the southbound [OpenFlow][of] interface.
+These changes are then propagated by baseboxd down to the switch.
+To give an example, if we enable a VLAN on a watched tap interface, baseboxd will detect the change and re-configure the switch accordingly through the southbound [OpenFlow][of] interface.

 ```text
 +------------+